tiby312/broccoli-project/report/src/ch12-improvements.md

 #### 3D

 What about 3D?
 Making this library multi dimensional would have added to the complexity, so I only targeted 2D.
 That said, you could certainly use broccoli to partition 2 dimensions, and then use another method to partition the last dimension (perhaps a 1D version of sweep and prune).
-In fact, in situations where things are more likely to intersect on the x and y plane and less so on the z plane, it might be faster to use a system where you have a broccoli Tree for the x and y dimensions, ad then store the z dimension in a level of indirection.
+In fact, in situations where things are more likely to intersect on the x and y plane and less so on the z plane, maybe it is faster to use a system where you have a broccoli Tree for the x and y dimensions, ad then store the z dimension in a level of indirection.
 This way you could prune out two dimensions faster maybe?
+Implementing colliding pair finding doesnt seem like it would be two bad by using sweep and prune for z axis, but implementing raycast/knearest seems harder with this approach of using 2d broccoli.

 #### Continuous Collision detection